 WHY I FEEL

 My name is Kijana.
-My brother, El’Ray Wiseman, died in August of 2009 after over 30 years of living with chronic heart failure and multiple heart by-pass operations.
-My Mom and most of my cousins and Mother's family suffer the same disease.
+My little sister, Lynda Joy Wiseman died Dec 8, 1974, at the tender age of 21 from complications of lupus and sickle cell anemia.
+Our little brother, El’Ray Wiseman, died in August of 2009 after over 30 years of living with chronic heart failure and multiple heart by-pass operations.
+My Mom and most of my cousins and Mother's immediate family suffered and died from the same disease.

 As our mothers aged, Aundra and I watched them both begin to take an increasingly alarming number of pills and doctor-prescribed “nutritional supplemental beverages” All of which seemed to have more side effects than the disorder they were suppose to treat.

 When my Mother could no longer take care of herself, my husband, Aundra and I took her into our home.
 We had already kept his Mother the year before she went into a nursing home.
 I spent the next few years concentrating on keeping her alive.
-After she began to decline into dementia and diabetes, Mother’s primary care physician-- a very sweet Indian lady who believed in alternative medicine-- suggested I add tumeric (or “turmeric”) to her food when possible.
+After she began to decline into dementia and diabetes, Mother’s primary care physician-- a very sweet Indian lady who believed in alternative medicine-- suggested I add tumerik (or as spelled in the USA: “turmeric”) to her food.
 I purchase raw tumeric root, as instructed, soaked it in apple cider vinegar, dried it out, ground it with black pepper and sprinkled it on just about everything mother ate that required spice.
 Mother’s skin began to glow again, and after about three months of silence, she made an amazing, though brief, comeback--talking and responding to questions; praying and singing her favorite songs with me once again.

 It was an epiphany for both me and my husband.
 We knew it was the turmeric.